 BETHESDA, Md.
 (AP) _ DiamondRock Hospitality Co.
-(DRH) on Thursday reported a key measure of profitability in its second quarter.
-The results matched Wall Street expectations.
+(DRH) on Monday reported a key measure of profitability in its second quarter.
+The results surpassed Wall Street expectations.

-The real estate investment trust, based in Bethesda, Maryland, said it had funds from operations of $65.6 million, or 32 cents per share, in the period.
+The Bethesda, Maryland-based real estate investment trust said it had funds from operations of $65.1 million, or 32 cents per share, in the period.

 Funds from operations is a closely watched measure in the REIT industry.
 It takes net income and adds back items such as depreciation and amortization.

-The hotel and resort real estate investment trust posted revenue of $237.9 million in the period, falling short of Street forecasts.
-Seven analysts surveyed by Zacks expected $239.4 million.
+The hotel and resort real estate investment trust posted revenue of $257.9 million in the period, which also topped Street forecasts.
+Six analysts surveyed by Zacks expected $254.5 million.

-DiamondRock Hospitality expects full-year funds from operations in the range of 99 cents to $1.03 per share.
+DiamondRock Hospitality expects full-year funds from operations in the range of $1.01 to $1.05 per share.

-The company's shares have risen almost 9 percent since the beginning of the year.
-In the final minutes of trading on Thursday, shares hit $12.29, a climb of 6 percent in the last 12 months.
+The company's shares have increased nearly 4% since the beginning of the year.
+In the final minutes of trading on Monday, shares hit $9.42, a decline of 20% in the last 12 months.